15 Best Scavenger Hunt Ideas in 2022 + Free Printables

 A virtual scavenger hunt works in a similar way to its physical counterpart.
 Teams set out on a quest to find as many items from the list as possible, within a set amount of time.
 To take that fun online, you can connect with your team via Zoom or a similar platform, or have people submit their responses to a group chat, Slack channel, etc.

-How do you organise an online scavenger hunt?
+How do you organise a virtual treasure hunt?

 There are several easy ways to host a virtual scavenger hunt.
 You can opt for a hosted activity, where you won’t have to do anything except make a reservation and show up.
 You’ll also receive the assistance of expert hosts to walk you through the game.
 There are many virtual scavenger hunt options out there!
 If you’re just getting started, games like Around the World and Moonbase are excellent as icebreakers.
 Pick a game and let your team know at least a week or two in advance and send them invites for confirmation.
 Once the date is finalized, send them an invite with a Google Meet, Slack link or any other suitable platform.